 THIS is one thing I hear from people all the time: “If you ask me, I really hate doing this but I feel I have no choice.”

-Of course, no one ever wakes up one morning and decides to just file bankruptcy without thinking it over.
-Usually, people spend a lot of time going over this option in their heads before deciding and the questions seem endless.
+Of course, no one ever wakes up one morning and decides to just file bankruptcy without seriously thinking it over.
+Usually, people spend a lot of time going over this option in their head before deciding and the questions seem endless.

 What will happen to me and my family if I file bankruptcy?
 Can I keep my home, car, and other assets?
 Is this going to ruin me forever?
 How long will the bankruptcy stay on my credit?

 Even picking up the phone to call an attorney can be a scary thing for most people because they have never had to deal with the legal system or any court their entire life.
 That’s understandable when you are dealing with something you are not familiar with.

 However, waiting too long to seek legal help can also backfire.
 Property can be lost.
 Creditors may get the upper hand and take advantage of the fact that you don’t know your legal rights.